The Copper Canyon is a hikers dream,

 Day 2: The world-famous Chihuahua al Pacifico train – Areponapuchi

-First-class train to Posada Barrancas, featuring the most spectacular portion of the train ride, including the Septentrion Gorge and the loops at Temoris.
+First-class regional train to Barrancas, featuring the most spectacular portion of the train ride, including the Septentrion Gorge and the loops at Temoris.
 Enjoy lunch on the train (on your own) with some of the best rail scenery in the world outside your window.
 On arrival, transfer to the Hotel Mansion Tarahumara, located right on the canyon rim for great walks and exploration.

 ON @ Hotel Mansion Tarahumara – Rim Rooms